 Dowdell is also the cofounder of Social Economic Environmental Design (SEED), an organization dedicated to building and supporting a culture of civic responsibility and engagement in the built environment and the public realm.
 She founded SEED while working as an intern at the U.S. General Services Administration during her undergraduate years at Cornell.

-Dowdell says her work with developers in Detroit has been aided by relationships formed as an undergraduate at Cornell, and her current position on the AAP Advisory Council.
+Dowdell says her work has been aided by relationships formed as an undergraduate at Cornell, and her work on the AAP Advisory Council.
 "Having the AAP connection makes it easy to pick up the phone and renew those relationships," she says.
 "Former classmates and current council members are working in companies that could really have an impact on the work we are doing in Detroit."